 Lauren has been an advisor or board member for many environment, education, and health organizations, including Stanford University, The Nature Conservancy of California, Children’s Hospital and Research Center in Oakland, Head Royce School, The Thacher School, Lawrence Hall of Science, and the Center for Underrepresented Students in the College of Engineering at the University of California, Berkeley.
 She is also a founder of The Lake School, a nonprofit preschool located in Oakland.
 Lauren graduated from Stanford University with a Bachelor of Arts degree in psychology, and she is a Fellow of the American Academy of Arts and Sciences.

 Susan Bell is Principal of Susan Bell & Associates.
 She provides strategic counsel to private philanthropies and nonprofit organizations addressing environmental and social issues.
 She is also Managing Director of the Water Funder Initiative, a collaborative effort to activate promising water solutions through strategic philanthropic investments in the U.S., starting in the West.
 Susan served as Vice President of The William and Flora Hewlett Foundation for over twelve years.
 At Hewlett she also served as Senior Fellow for Energy and Climate, helping to launch the ClimateWorks network—in the United States, Europe, China, India, and Latin America—designed to reduce greenhouse gas emissions and enable economic growth.
 Susan’s career includes work in strategic planning, development, and communications at Stanford University, the Sierra Club, and Northwestern University.
-Susan is vice chair of the board of the European Climate Foundation, board member of the National Audubon Society, Monterey Bay Aquarium, Water Foundation, and on the Founding Advisory Board of MenloSpark.
+Susan is vice chair of the National Audubon Society, board member of the McCall MacBain Foundation, Monterey Bay Aquarium and Water Foundation, and on the Advisory Board of MenloSpark.
 She is a graduate of Duke University.
 Susan lives in Menlo Park, California with her husband, Steve.

 Celeste Cantú is the CEO of WELL Water Education for Latino Leaders, which educate local leaders about water policies that help create a healthy community, economy and environment.
 Prior to her role at WELL, Celeste led the Santa Ana Watershed Project Authority (SAWPA) and has been working on the crest-to-coast, corner-to- corner Integrated Regional Watershed Management Plan called, One Water One Watershed that addresses all water-related issues, joins entities and hundreds of stakeholders seeking to create a new vision of sustainability for the Santa Ana River Watershed.
 Previously, Celeste served as the Executive Director for the California State Water Resources Control Board, which is responsible for water rights and water quality for the state.
 During the Clinton Administration, Celeste served as the USDA Rural Development State Director for California.
 Celeste was born and raised in the Imperial Valley to a pioneer family.
 There she served first as Planning Director for her hometown, Calexico, and later as Executive Director for the Imperial Valley Housing Authority.
 Celeste has a BA from Yale in Urban Planning and Policy and a Masters in Public Administration from Harvard’s Kennedy School of Government.
 She lives in Temecula with her husband, Dr. Barry Stampfl, an English Professor at SDSU, Imperial Valley Campus.
 They have two sons.